CodePosse/WCAG-Brute-Force/README.md

 ## JavaScript
 Ok, [jQuery] is used, it is ubiquitous so it is easy to use.
 Most of what I do here are attribute manipulations and those generally work from early versions on to the modern releases.

-I will be adding Vanilla JavaScript to this, but for speed, I want to get the logic down first.
+Vanilla JavaScript has been added as well.

+Gulp with NPM was added as well.
+You can point it to files and folders to rapidly fix compoinents or static files.
+Gulp.js comments explain it all.

 ### What it does
 We add missing alt attributes with a value and alts without values, plus a default role.
 The next thing it does is remove titles from images.